Florence Shaw: Dry Cleaning

 Florence Shaw joined the London band Dry Cleaning in early 2018 as their vocalist and lyricist, after the other members of the band had invited her to sit in on a rehearsal session where she was recorded speaking alongside the instrumentals.
 In May 2018, Shaw performed live for the first time.
 Shaw's spoken word approach has been often described as conversational and deadpan.
 During an interview for The Quietus in 2019, responding to a question of whether the tone of her vocals is intended to evoke mystery, Shaw said:

 It wasn't really a conscious decision, but looking back that's the reason why I made it, for want of a better word, deadpan ...
 I think it's interesting to not know things.
 I think lots of things are really cut and dried and packaged in a way where there's no discussion to be had about what the songs are about, who's singing, it's just totally a consumable product in a short space of time.
 It's nice to make things a bit unknowable.

 Lyrically, she has often relied on a stream-of-consciousness approach that mixes humour, surrealism, and the mundane.
 By the band's second album Stumpwork (2022), Shaw began to source less of her lyrics from her own past writings and various assortments of found text to improvise more in the studio.
+For their third album, Secret Love (2026), her vocals shifted more towards a sung delivery.